henryiii/compclass/syllabus/computational.md

 ## Expected outcome

-Students should be able to solve a significant problem, use scientific Python tools, use git, and present their work.
+Students should be able to solve a significant problem, use scientific Python tools, use the git version control system, and present their work.

 ## Topics: